ausdebating/constitution/constitution.rst

    * **Composite Team** a team of participants from more than one university formed by the host university.
 The composition of the team is stable for the duration of the tournament.
    * **Disputes Tribunal** is the body, which hears complaints regarding the conduct of participants at Association Championships.
    * **Non cis-male** is any person who does not currently identify as *cis-male*.
-   * **ordinary committee member** means a member of the committee who is not an office-bearer of the association.
+   * **Ordinary Committee Member** means a member of the committee who is not an office-bearer of the association.
-   *
-     **secretary** means:
+   * **Secretary** means:

      #. the person holding office under this constitution as secretary of the association, or
      #. if no person holds that office - the public officer of the association.

-   *
-     **Extraordinary General Meeting** means a general meeting of the association other than an annual general meeting.
+   * **Extraordinary General Meeting** means a general meeting of the association other than an annual general meeting.
    * **Secretariat** refers to the **President**\ , **Vice President** and **Secretary** of the **Association**.
    * **Tertiary Course** means an academic programme conducted by a Schedule III institution that is a course which is an undergraduate or post graduate course leading to the award of a degree or diploma.
    * **Wom\*n’s Forum** is the body which meets to discuss issues pertaining to **non-cis men**